kasramp/outOfUniverse/content/post/amazing_aliens_worlds_miniatures.md

 ---
 author: "Kasra Madadipouya"
-date: 2019-11-30T10:37:46+01:00
+date: 2019-12-10T10:37:46+01:00
-title: "A place on Earth, water but no life"
+title: "Amazing alien worlds miniatures"
 tags: [
-    "Earth",
+    "Alien",
-    "Life",
+    "Miniatures",
-    "Ethiopia"
+    "Art"
 ]
 categories: [
-    "Ethiopia"
+    "Art"
 ]
 ---

-## Amazing alient worlds miniatures
+## Amazing alien worlds miniatures

-I know I have not posted for sometimes.
+I know I have not posted anything for sometimes.
 But believe me, I was keeping eyes on the astronomy news but nothing interesting (at least me), came up.
 Until now of course!
 I guess that's why I am writing this post.

 Well, this is mainly about art but since it is about alien worlds, my main interest, then I share it here.
 I have stumbled upon a post from [Universetoday.com](https://www.universetoday.com/) which was quite interesting to me.
-They have shared a number of miniatures pictures of alien worlds and they are eye catching.
+They have shared several of miniatures pictures of alien worlds and they are eye-catching.
 I highly recommend you to have a look at that post, [here](https://www.universetoday.com/144308/these-incredible-images-of-alien-worlds-are-actually-miniatures/).

 I share some of them here too.